TriplyDB/Documentation/docs/triply-db/index.md

 ### Setting Authentication

 One of the roles of an administrator is to make sure only the right people will sign up for the TriplyDB instance.
-To do this, administrator can set up authentication protocols.
+To do this, an administrator can set up authentication protocols.
 The authentication protocols can block people from signing up to instances where they are not allowed to sign up to.

 For changing the authentication protocols follow the next steps:
 1. Click on the “Admin settings” link in the user menu (top-right corner) and click the "Settings" tab.
 This brings up an overview of all the settings an admin can set for the TriplyDB instance.